-An alternative to explicit regularization is to use an iterative optimization algorithm and stop the training before the algorithm converges.
+An alternative to explicit regularization is to use an iterative optimization algorithm and to stop the training before the algorithm converges, something that is known as early stopping.
 A well-known example of this is the connection between the explicitly regularized lasso model and the iterative method forward stagewise regression, which is also known as coordinate descent.
 The similarities between the solutions are well studied by e.g.\ \citet{efron2004least}, \citet{hastie2007forward} and \citet{tibshirani2015general}.
 There are also striking similarities between explicitly regularized ridge regression and gradient descent with early stopping \citep{friedman2004gradient,ali2019continuous}.
 Replacing explicit infinity norm regularization with an iterative optimization method with early stopping does not seem to be as well studied.
 However, as is shown in this paper, the solutions are similar to those of sign gradient descent with early stopping.

-Explicit regularization may be replaced by early stopping for different reasons, e.g.\ to reduce computational time.
-Even if closed-form solutions do exist for linear and kernel ridge regression, they include the inversion of a matrix, which is an $\Oo(d^3)$ operation for a $\R^{d\times d}$ matrix, something can be avoided when by gradient descent, which has been used in the kernel setting by e.g.\ \citet{yao2007early}, \citet{raskutti2014early} and \citet{ma2017diving}.
-Moreover, while for explicit regularization this calculation has to be performed once for every considered value of the regularization strength, for an iterative optimization method, all solutions, for different stopping times, are obtained by running the algorithm to convergence just once.
-While the lasso and infinity norm regularized problems are still convex, in general, no closed-form solutions exist, and iterative optimization methods have to be run to convergence once for every candidate value of the regularization strength, something that tends to be computationally heavy.
+One benefit of replacing explicit regularization with early stopping is that the entire solution path, which consists of all different levels of regularizations between 0 and $\infty$, is obtained by running the iterative optimization algorithm to convergence only once.
+In contrast, for explicit regularization, the solution has to be calculated once for every considered regularization strength.
+In general, no closed-form solutions exist for the lasso and infinity norm regularized problems, and iterative optimization methods have to be run to convergence once for every candidate value of the regularization strength, something that tends to be computationally heavy.